Available for Pre-Order

 Gilda’s life is awash with complications as she wrestles with a certain detective’s commitment issues and growing doubts about her risky investment in Xenia.
 Frustrated, Gilda launches her own investigation and uncovers decades-old secrets and resentments that have festered until they explode into untimely death.
 Can Gilda outwit a killer bent on killing again?

 He couldn’t believe he was following his wife’s advice.
 After twelve years of paying lip service to deep yoga breaths, mindfulness, and all the other New Age crap she espoused, he had finally found a use for it.
 His midnight run usually sorted out all the stress, but tonight was different.
 He still couldn’t shake the venom that had been directed his way.

 To make matters worse, it had come from eight women, eight very different and very annoying women.
 He had bedded four, but right now he couldn’t imagine having sex with any of them.
 As for the untouched four, well, only one interested him, and it had nothing to do with her feminine wiles and everything to do with her healthy bank account.

 He would have to take something to get through the night, something a lot stronger than his wife’s herbal teas.
 The remnants of an old Percocet prescription came to mind.
 Two capsules might do the trick.
 The thought of a panacea, albeit a chemical one, calmed his racing thoughts.
 A good night’s sleep would make a world of difference.
 And tomorrow, he would sort it out.

-Minutes later, he heard the sound of someone else running.
+The light patter of feet distracted him.
 Definitely a woman’s gait.
 Her breath was even, neither shallow nor panting.
 Younger, maybe in her thirties.
 His pulse quickened, and a smile spread over his features.
 A welcome distraction.
 Just what he needed to erase the built-up stress.
 To hell with deep breathing, affirmations, and Percocet.